 3. Credit for graduate work done elsewhere

 An incoming student may receive credit for up to two courses completed previously.
 The DGS will secure the fulfillment of all the first-year requirements of the Ph.D. in Latin American and Iberian Cultures program before awarding credit to a student for approved courses taken earlier in another academic institution.
 That is, a student may receive credit for graduate coursework done at another institution in the terms specified by the GSAS, excluding the departmental requirements, which must be satisfied by coursework pursued at Columbia.
 For more detailed information regarding credit for prior graduate work students may consult the GSAS policy on Transfer Credit for Ph.D. students.

 4. Final exams and papers for graduate courses

 In order to allow students adequate time to research and write the papers required by their courses, students will write two papers per semester during the first year and one per semester in the second year.
 Students will choose the courses for which they will write them.
 For the remaining course(s), students will take an examination as the final exercise for the course—usually a take-home exam to be completed and returned to the professor within 24-48 hours.
 Professor and students in each class should work out mutually convenient dates for undertaking the final exam.

 Toward the middle of each semester, students decide for which courses they will write papers and for which they will take exams.
-Final exams should take place soon after the end of classes, and in any case before the end of the university’s final exam period; papers will be due one month after the last day of classes.
+Final exams should take place soon after the end of classes and before the end of the university’s final exam period.
+Papers will be due one month after the last day of classes.